 Following the herd

-Since most small investors are relatively new to the market, they’re much more prone to following the herd.
-There’s a fundamental problem with this – the herd tends to buy heavily at market tops, and sell out at market bottoms.
+Since most small investors are relatively new to the market, they?re much more prone to following the herd.
+There?s a fundamental problem with this ? the herd tends to buy heavily at market tops, and sell out at market bottoms.
 This is one of the primary reasons small investors get clobbered in bear markets.

 Greed at the top of the market, fear at the bottom